 On the third circling say: “With blossoming heart and inspired mind I give thanks for your wild beauty.”
 Touch the tree with your right hand.

 Now sit or kneel in front of the tree.
-Pour a little of your honey at the base of the tree and say:“May you be blessed with Beltane’s bursting, replenished in Beltane greening, strengthened by Beltane passionate flame.
-Brightest Beltane Blessings on you my friend.”
+Pour a little of your honey at the base of the tree and say:“May you be blessed with the bursting of the Spirit of Life, replenished in the greening of that Spirit, and strengthened by its passionate flame.
+Brightest Blessings on you my friend.”

 Pour the last of your honey, take your ribbon and tie it to a branch and say “With love, gratitude and open heart.”
 And the charm is now complete.